Democratic Congressional Campaign Committee

 The Chairperson of the DCCC is the sixth-ranking position among House Democrats, after the Speaker, the Majority Leader, the Majority Whip, the House Assistant Democratic Leader, and the Democratic Caucus Chairperson.
 The current chair is Suzan DelBene of Washington, who assumed the position in 2023.

 History

-The DCCC originated in 1866 as the Democratic National Congressional Committee.

-Due to the reform of campaign finance legislation that took effect in the 2004 election cycle, the DCCC splits into two organizations a few months before each Election Day:
+The DCCC was created in 1866 as the Democratic National Congressional Committee.
+Due to the reform of campaign finance legislation in 2004, the DCCC divides its activities among two organizations prior to Election Day: